ragnariock/waldo/app/README.md

 In the case of an image, a buffer of 0 indicates no additional suppression of overlapping bounding boxes.

+## Output Metrics
+In addtion to the previous two:

+- Upload Time: Number of seconds it took to upload the file.
+- Detect Time: Number of seconds it took to analyze the file for detections.

 ## Testing & Coverage
 The following 4 tests are available:
 * Route check